Aquatic Therapy for adults and children

 Further information

-If you have any questions, please speak with your physiotherapist or contact the Physiotherapy Department on 01227 783065.
-In an emergency you must leave the pool immediately and assemble where advised, as instructed by your therapist.
+In an emergency you must leave the pool immediately and assemble where advised, as instructed by your physiotherapist.